 University Alcohol Policy

-The use and sale of alcoholic beverages in University facilities on the Springfield campus is governed by this policy and Missouri state statute.
-The campus has been designated as alcohol free, and any proposed use or sale of alcoholic beverages outside of the parameters set forth in this policy must be approved in writing by the President of the University.
+The use and sale of alcoholic beverages in university facilities is governed by this policy and applicable state statute.
+The campus has been designated as alcohol free, and any proposed use or sale of alcoholic beverages outside of the parameters set forth in this policy must be approved in writing by the president of the university.

 Subject to the following parameters, facility managers are responsible for the approval and supervision of the sale, distribution, and presence of alcohol within their facilities, and the Athletic Department is responsible for and planning of tailgate functions: